-Although Chase Bank doesn’t offer personal loans for things like paying off your credit card debt, taking a vacation or financing a wedding, it does offer a number of other loan products.
+Chase Bank does not offer personal loans for things like paying off your credit card debt, taking a vacation or financing a wedding, but it does offer a number of other loan products.
 As a consumer, you can get Chase Bank loans for different types of mortgages as well as buying a car.

-Find out what Chase loans are available to you, what Chase loan rates you might qualify for and decide if any fits your personal finance plan.
+Chase Bank grants personal loans with interest rates and terms that are based on your credit and other factors.
+Find out what Chase loans are available to you, what Chase personal loan rates you might qualify for and decide if any fits your personal finance plan.
 Learn how to get a loan from Chase Bank by following these steps.

 How to Get a Chase Loan

-Getting a loan from Chase bank is a straightforward process.
+You can’t get a personal loan from Chase, much less a Chase Bank personal loan for bad credit, but you can get other kinds of loans from this bank.
+Getting a loan from Chase Bank is a straightforward process.
 You can work with a Chase banker or begin the application online.
 For most of Chase’s consumer loan products, you’ll need to take the following steps:

 - Choose a lender.
 Determine which lender and loan program best fits your needs.
 Consider your current relationship as well as a bank’s level of service, variety of loan options and fees.